Video Impact – Reflections of a Postdoctoral Researcher (Part 1)

 The course was set up to be completely flexible with multiple dates available for each of the three sessions which meant that it was possible to fit the course in around even the heaviest of research schedules.
 The cherry on top is that there was a drop-in surgery at the end of the summer, to catch up and share our ongoing projects with each other.
 I found the drop-in session was a great motivation to work on my videos to be able to ask Rob more specific/personalised questions.
 This has given me the motivation to finish my instructional video and share it with Rob for feedback.
 My next step is to apply for the Micro-credential attached to this training programme.

 In summary, I was blown-away by how accessible this training was, and I really appreciated the hands-on nature which helped me realise that the possibility of making videos to showcase my research isn’t beyond my abilities!
-If you get the opportunity to join the training programme in the Autumn, I highly recommend it to you.
+If you get the opportunity to join the next training programme, I highly recommend it to you.

 Dr Niamh Fox, Research Fellow, University of Cambridge.